Documentation

 ISC offers additional options for the Overlay for experienced users.

-This option enables the display of a source list of all images used on the current page or post.
-Under “(Position of the image sources) Per-page list” you may decide on placing the list manually using the shortcode—which we’ll describe later—or to have ISC automatically inject it below each page or post.
+These options enable the display of a source list of all images used on the current page or post.
+You can place the list manually using the shortcode—which we’ll describe later—or have ISC automatically inject it below each page or post.

 Here you may also choose whether and how to display image sources on archive pages like the category feed.